LL.M. Admissions

 U.S.-based applicants

-We recommend U.S.-based applicants submit a full application by February 15 for consideration at the same time as international applicants, so as to maximize their chances of admission.
-Domestic students may also begin Winter or Spring quarter, but may be limited in their choice of classes, as many prerequisites are only offered during Autumn quarter.
+We recommend U.S.-based applicants submit a full application by Feb.
+15 for consideration at the same time as international applicants, so as to maximize their chances of admission.